 Passivhaus

-Backed with over 30 years of international evidence, Passivhaus is a tried & tested solution that adopts a whole building approach to deliver net-zero-ready new and existing buildings optimised for a decarbonised grid and augmented for occupant health and wellbeing.
+Backed with over 30 years of international evidence, Passivhaus is a tried and tested solution.
+It adopts a whole building approach to deliver net-zero-ready new and existing buildings, optimised for a decarbonised grid and developed for occupant health and wellbeing.

 Passivhaus buildings provide a high level of occupant comfort using very little energy for heating and cooling.